-How To Reduce Image File Size In Your WordPress Database
+Using Images In WordPress – How To Reduce Image File Size In Your Server

-If you run an e-commerce site using an application like WooCommerce, for example, your site may have to store hundreds or even thousands of product images.
+If your website uses lots of images or you run an e-commerce site using an application like WooCommerce, for example, your site may have to store hundreds or even thousands of product images.

-If you plan to use large image files on your website, we recommend not uploading and storing these in your WordPress database, but using a cloud storage service like Amazon S3, Dropbox, etc. instead and adding the image via the Add Media ‘Insert from URL’ tool …
+If you plan to use large image files or lots of images on your website, we recommend not uploading and storing these in your WordPress installation, but using a cloud storage service like Amazon S3, Dropbox, etc. instead and adding the image via the Add Media ‘Insert from URL’ tool …

 (Use an external storage service for adding large images to WordPress!)